 After I removed the old bracing, I needed to use wood putty and a spatula to fill the holes in the legs.

 After the putty dried and I sanded that down, it was time to start painting the table with my chalk paint in the color “Vintage.”
 I like to try and use supplies I already have for random projects like this one.

-I got out my painters tape.
+I got out my painter’s tape.
 I measured from the base of each leg up and marked it.
-I placed my painter’s tape at the 8″ marker so I could create gold dipped legs on the table.
+I placed my painter’s tape at the 8″ marker so I could create gold-dipped legs on the table.
 The paint I always love to use for gold pops of color is my “Olympic Gold” Modern Masters paint.

-I also decided the detailing on the side of the table should also be painted gold so it didn’t get lost like it was before I painted it.
+I also decided the detailing on the side of the coffee table should also be painted gold so it didn’t get lost like it was before I painted it.
 How pretty is this ornate detailing?

-I was having trouble deciding what to do with the top of this table.
-I was actually torn between a couple different stencils.
 But I ended up deciding on this french poem stencil that I used to make over my boyfriend’s old dresser in 2016.